akekona/truck-stops/README.md

 ## Authors

-This app made was made with ❤️ by engineers-in-training at [Code Chrysalis](https://www.codechrysalis.io/).
+This app made was made with ❤️ by

 - [Ashley Kekona](https://github.com/akekona8)
 - [Genta Shibasaki](https://github.com/GentaShibasaki)